hamidghaedi/Useful-Tools-and-Resources/README.md

-# useful-tools
-A repo to collect a list of useful tools for data analysis There are multiple categories:
+A repo to collect a list of useful tools and resources for data analysis

 ### WGS/WXS